brendan-jarvis/whisper_subtitles/README.md

 You can also pass in any of the optional arguments listed in the script's usage instructions to customize the behavior of the script.

 That's it!
-You should now be able to use the WhisperSubtitles script to generate subtitles for compatible files.
+You should now be able to use the Whisper Subtitles script to generate subtitles for compatible files.

 ### Tips